fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricClusterHealthChunk.md

 By default, no child entities are returned.
 If specified, all entities that respect the input are returned in a hierarchical fashion.

 Service Fabric reports the following health states.

 - OK.
-The entity meets health guidelins.
+The entity meets health guidelines.
 - Error.
 The entity does not meet health guidelines.
 - Warning.